-edit publickey Changes key alias of the specified key. user cliadmin cliview servicelogin Associates the imported public key to a specified CLI user: CLI administrator (cliadmin), CLI viewer (cliviewer), or Service ServiceLogin alias <key alias=""></key> Current key alias. key <public key=""></public> New key alias to identify the key.
+edit publickey Changes key alias of the specified key. user cliadmin cliview servicelogin veeam Associates the imported public key to a specified CLI user: CLI administrator (cliadmin), CLI viewer (cliviewer), Service ServiceLogin, or Veeam agent (if installed and enabled on the system). alias <key alias=""></key> Current key alias. key <public key=""></public> New key alias to identify the key.
 The key alias must be a short alpha-numeric string (up to 20 characters) alias used to identify the key to be added.